Relating categorical dimensions in topology and symplectic geometry: Categorical setup

 The strongest generation result is where we assume the category is proper and we work over a field. \begin{prop} If $R$ is a field, $\mathcal C$ is proper, and $\Delta$ is resolved in time $m$ by a finite full subcategory of product objects $\mathcal H\tensor \mathcal G \subset \mathcal{P}$, then every object of $\mathcal C$ is resolved by $\mathcal G$ in time $m$. \end{prop} \begin{proof}[Sketch of proof] Suppose that $\{L_i\}$ and $\{K_i\}$ are the finite sets of objects of $\mathcal G$ and $\mathcal H$, respectively.
 Consider an arbitrary object $T$.
 Then $T \cong \Delta\circ T$, which is a twisted complex whose terms are sums of $H^\bullet(\hom(K_i, T)) \otimes L_i$.
 Since $\mathcal C$ is proper and defined over a field, each $H^\bullet\hom(K_i, T)$ is a finite-dimensional graded vector space.
 Thus, $H^\bullet(\hom(K_i, T)) \otimes L_i$ is isomorphic to a direct sum of (shifted) copies of $L_i$.
 As a result, $T$ is resolved in time $m$ by the collection $\{L_i\}_{i=1}^k$. \end{proof}

 Without properness, a resolution of the diagonal does not necessarily lead to a resolution of every object.
-However, even generating of the diagonal implies generating every object in the same time over a field without assuming properness.
+However, generating the diagonal in time $k$ by product objects implies time $k$ generation of every object over a field even without assuming properness.

 \begin{prop} Suppose that $R$ is a field.
 Let $\mathcal G$ and $\mathcal H$ be finite full subcategories of $\mathcal C$.
 If $\Delta \in \left \langle \mathcal G\tensor \mathcal H\right \rangle_k$, then $\left \langle \mathcal G\right \rangle_k = \mathcal{C}$.
 In particular, $\Rdim(\mathcal C) \leq \Ddim(\mathcal C)$. \end{prop} \begin{proof} This follows from \cite[Lemma 2.13]{bai2021rouquier} noting that \cite[Lemma 2.2(2)]{bai2021rouquier} shows that $\Delta \in \left \langle \oplus L_i \otimes K_i\right \rangle_k$ is sufficient to produce a resolution of a bimodule of which $\Delta$ is a summand.
 To show that only finite direct sums of the generators are possible, one applies \cite[Lemma 3.14]{rouquier2008dimensions}. \end{proof}